offlinemark/poet/README.md

 $ sudo ./server.py
 ```

-Note: By default, the server needs to be run as root (using `sudo`) because the default
+Note: By default, the server needs to be run as root (using `sudo`) because the
-port it binds to is 443.
-If that makes you uncomfortable, simply use the
+default port it binds to is 443.
+If that makes you uncomfortable, simply omit
-`-p <PORT>` flag on both the client and server and pick a nice, high number
+`sudo` and use the `-p <PORT>` flag on both the client and server.
+Pick a
-for your port (> 1024).
+nice, high number for your port (> 1024).

 Of course, using the `-h` flag gives you the full usage.